emscripten-core/emscripten/docs/process.md

 --------------------------------------

 The site is currently hosted in `gh-pages` branch of the separate [site repository][site_repo].
-To update the docs, rebuild them and copy them there, that is:
+To update the docs, rebuild them and copy them into this repository.
+There is a script that will perform these steps automatically:

-1. In your emscripten repo checkout, enter `site`.
-2. Run `make html`.
-3. Run `make install EMSCRIPTEN_SITE=\[path-to-a-checkout-of-the-site-repo\]`
-3. Go to the site repo, commit the changes, and push.
+`tools/maint/update_docs.py`.
+Just run this script with no arguments if the emscripten-site repository is checked out alongside emscripten itself, or pass the location of the checkout if not.

 You will need the specific sphinx version installed, which you can do using `pip3 install -r requirements-dev.txt` (depending on your system, you may then